Herbstkummer, WAB 72: History

 Bruckner composed the lied on the text of "Ernst", in April 1864 during his stay in Linz.
 It is not known for which purpose the lied was composed.

 The original manuscript is lost, but a copy of it is stored in the archive of the Österreichische Nationalbibliothek.
 A transcription by Emil Posch is also found in the city archive of Linz.
 In 1930, the work was published in Band III/2, pp. 152–157 of the Göllerich/Auer biography.
 The song is issued in Band XXIII/1, No. 3 of the Gesamtausgabe.

 Text

 The song uses a text by "Ernst".

 Music

 The 62-bar long work in E minor is scored for solo voice and piano.
 The emotional mood of the romantic text is outlined by triplet figures on the piano, chromatic developments, fermata, pauses and the contrast E major/E minor.

 Discography

-There are three recordings of Herbstkummer:
+There are four recordings of Herbstkummer: